 Work can be a decent place to make friends, but that’s largely dependent on how many people work there.
 If it’s just a few of you, you travel a lot, or you work from home, you might not find anyone you resonate with.
 Friends of friends is perhaps the simplest way, but if you don’t have many friends to begin with, it’s not too helpful.

 So what should an introvert guy do to make friends?

-As an introvert who has moved almost a half dozen times in my life, I’ve had a lot of practice building my social circle from scratch.
+As an introvert who has moved several times in my life, I’ve had a lot of practice building my social circle from scratch.
 What usually happens is I find an acquaintance within a few weeks (who may or may not turn into a friend), a friend within a few months, another friend or two over that year, and then an additional friend or two each year.
 So after three years, I’ve got a decent group of friends (some of whom hang out with one another, some of whom do not).

 Here’s how I do it.

 If you’re not already familiar, Meetup.com is a website devoted specifically to getting people together socially.
 Even a large town has several options while a big city has tons.
 You can join groups ranging from drinking microbrews to going on wilderness excursion.

 You end up meeting both guys and women in a “warm approach” environment where you’re encouraged to speak to one another.
 What’s more, many of the groups are constantly refreshed by new people, so it’s not like you’re intruding on a private group of well-established friends.

 If you don’t like any of the existing groups, you can even start your own—though be aware that hosting involves a whole other level of social engagement.